CAST-Extend/com.castsoftware.imaging.dockersetup/README.md

 Imaging System supports three security modes: `local`, `LDAP`, and `SAML`.

 Any change in the security mode must **ALWAYS** be accompanied by running the `server/switchSecurityMode.sh` script.

+## Upgrades

+To either upgrade or downgrade Imaging System version, pass the version number as an argument(as **KEY=VALUE**) to the update command.
+Example: `imaging --update v=1.10.0`.

+This will restart version 1.10.0 of Imaging System.
+Versions are maintained in the `.env` file.
+Use the update command to update this file and restart Imaging System anytime.